ghing/python-documentcloud-cli/README.md

 # DocumentCloud Command Line Interface

 UPDATE: The old [python-documentcloud](https://github.com/datadesk/python-documentcloud) has been deprecated, breaking the functionality of this project.
-I am working on using the [current version](https://github.com/MuckRock/python-documentcloud/) of the library to get this tool working again.
+I am working on using the [current version](https://github.com/MuckRock/python-documentcloud/) of the library, but some functionality may not work.

 A command line interface to the [DocumentCloud](https://www.documentcloud.org/) service, written in Python.